VrushankPatel/Leader-Election-Playground/SPECIFICATION.md

 - Advanced metrics collection and analysis

 Pending:
-- Test GRPC transport in real network scenarios
+- Test GRPC transport in real network scenarios (GRPC transport implemented, can be tested with docker-compose by changing transport)
-- Deploy Grafana dashboard with Prometheus for full metrics visualization
+- Deploy Grafana dashboard with Prometheus for full metrics visualization (Added to docker-compose, with provisioning)